 Vice-President, International Association for Intercultural Education

 Barry van Driel is the Vice-President of the International Association for Intercultural Education, and the International Director for Teacher Training and Curriculum Development at the Anne Frank House.
 He was educated at universities in the Netherlands and the United States, and holds a graduate degree in the Psychology of Culture and Religion.
-He joined the Anne Frank House in 2002, where he has conducted many interviews with print media, radio and television in various countries relating to xenophobia, racism and discrimination today.
-He is member of Global Experts, a UNAOC initiative.
-He was an international jury member for the Intercultural Innovation Award presented at both the 5th and 6th UNAOC Global Forums.
+He joined the Anne Frank House in 2002, where he develops educational projects in more than 20 countries.
+He is an expert consultant in the European Commission’s work on citizenship education.
+Barry is also a member of Global Experts, a UNAOC initiative, as well as being an international jury member since the second edition of the Intercultural Innovation Award.

 Deputy Director, Centre for Intercultural Learning